Lower School (Nursery, Pre-Kindergarten & Kindergarten)

-The Lower School consists of five classrooms on the second floor: one 3/4s class, two 4/5s classes and two 5/6s classes.
+The Lower School consists of six classrooms on the second floor: one 3/4s class, two 4/5s classes and three 5/6s classes.
 The physical space, equipment and materials serve to meet the needs of young children.
 The program emphasizes concrete experience (e.g., block construction, cooking, trips) as vehicles for learning.
 A music teacher, Spanish teacher, librarian and movement teacher work with each group.

 Curriculum in the Lower School

 An educational approach that addresses the entire emotional, social, physical and intellectual being.

 The philosophy and practice in the School for Children begins with the idea that children are makers of meaning through their interactions in the human world.
 As such, social studies serves as the core interdisciplinary curriculum in the Lower School.
 Teachers integrate concepts and skills from the other academic areas within children's daily experiential work with materials and each other.
 In the tradition of Bank Street's progressive origins, which emphasize the importance of active engagement in the world around us, the program addresses two major themes: (1) the study of human life as it presents itself from moment to moment, e.g., sharing, working together cooperatively, resolving conflicts; and (2) the study of the connections and relationships necessary for physical and psychological survival in the world around them.

 Literacy is integrated across the curricula in conjunction with social studies, art, music, movement, science and math.
 Picture books feature prominently in various areas of the classroom and embody children's interests and ongoing investigations.
 Books also reflect the many cultures represented in the classroom, school and city.
 Every week, children enjoy time in the library, during which the librarian reads to them and helps them choose books to bring home.